Fiat-Chrysler CEO: euro system could derail

 By Silvia Aloisi and Stefano Rebaudo

-FRANKFURT (Reuters) - The euro single-currency system could be derailed unless European leaders resolve the debt crisis, a situation that has already prompted Fiat SpA
+FRANKFURT (Reuters) - The euro single-currency system could be derailed unless European leaders resolve the debt crisis, a situation that has already prompted Fiat SpA <FIA.MI> and its affiliate Chrysler Group LLC to examine the timing of vehicle introductions, Fiat's CEO said on Tuesday.

 "We are reviewing volumes and the timing of new products to see when it is really necessary to launch them," Fiat and Chrysler Group LLC Chief Executive Sergio Marchionne said on Tuesday.
 When asked whether the company was primarily looking at launches in Europe, he said: "No, I'm talking globally."